GitauHarrison/getting-started-with-flask/getting_started_with_HTML_and_CSS.md

 ![Go live icon](images/getting_started_with_html_and_css/go_live_icon2.png)

 To see your web page, all you need to do now is to click on the "Go Live" icon.
+Your applciation will launch in your default computer browser.

 ![Start live server](images/getting_started_with_html_and_css/start_live_server.png)